 In blog posts and courses on Open Source Intelligence (OSINT) there's often a section to convey the importance of archiving everything you come across.
 If something related to your research gets deleted / altered somehow, it's good to have a backup of sorts.
 Probably the most well-known and circulated website archiving tool is the Internet Archive's WayBack Machine.

 The WayBack Machine is a very common tool for investigative journalists.
-Here's a blog post discussing its use from the Global Investigative Journalism Network: https://gijn.org/2021/05/05/tips-for-using-the-internet-archives-wayback-machine-in-your-next-investigation/
+The Global Investigative Journalism Network even has a blog post about it.

 For example, imagine you are doing research on an extremist group and come across a user's personal website in a Telegram channel.
 The initial instinct might be to save the current state of the page with the WayBack machine.
 However, a technically proficient user may be monitoring access logs for their website.

 In the above screenshot, I am looking at the access logs for a website that I control.
 With no additional tooling other than the nginx (a popular web server) defaults, I can view the IP address of visitors as well as their User Agent and other request information.
 Things like the IP address, User Agent, and even order of requests could be used to ‘fingerprint’ requests coming from the WayBack machine.
 From the IP address present in the screenshot, I can easily check the organization which has control of it.

 Once the user sees this, they may tell the rest of the Telegram channel and move communications to a platform you are not monitoring.
 If I wanted to go further, I could set alerts for all IP addresses controlled by the Internet Archive, which is simple to find.

 In a more likely scenario, anyone who knows about the website could check public web archives like the WayBack Machine for snapshots.
 This can also be achieved programmatically.
 In this sense, archiving with public tools could act as a canary.